-For 2022 Lassen Volcanic National Park will not be hosting Ranger-led Snowshoe walks.
+For 2023 Lassen Volcanic National Park will be hosting Ranger-led Snowshoe walks.

 Kohm Yah-mah-nee Visitor Center 1:30 pm – 3:30 pm.
 Lassen Park website for details.
 Space is limited to 40 guests.
 Lassen Park provides snowshoes with a 1.00 donation.
-Tickets must be obtained at visitor center day of event.
-Early Jan, snow is still limited in the park, please call ahead to make sure the snowshoe walks will be held.
+Tickets must be obtained at the visitor center day of the event.
+Weather is unpredictable.
+Please call ahead to make sure the snowshoe walks will be held.
 530-595-4480

 Walks are 2 hours in duration.
-Leaders will discuss basic winter survival skills, environmental education and local history.
+Leaders will discuss basic winter survival skills, environmental education, and local history.
 Tour destination varies depending on current snow conditions.
-Locations include: Morgan Summit, Locherman Canyon, Almanor Recreation Trail and the Pacific Crest Trail.
-Tours are geared for beginners, however they can be strenuous in deep snow or fresh powder.
-Great way to learn how to snow shoe and basic winter survival skills.
+Locations include Morgan Summit, Locherman Canyon, Almanor Recreation Trail, and the Pacific Crest Trail.
+Tours are geared toward beginners.
+However, they can be strenuous in deep snow or fresh powder.
+This is a great way to learn how to snowshoe and basic winter survival skills.

 Reach Higher Trail Challenge

-Acrylic Plein Air Painting Workshop organized by Lassen Associatin
+Acrylic Plein Air Painting Workshop organized by Lassen Association

 Instructor: Yvonne Jordan-Sherwood.
 Location: Meet at the Devastated Area Parking Lot.
 Cost: $30 per person Lassen Association members $25 per person Kids 10-18 $10 with a paid adult